The Surprised Virgin

 A month later, in the sixth month of Elizabeth’s pregnancy, the Lord called Gabriel again.
 This time his mission was even stranger.
 He made the trip to Nazareth, a small Roman garrison village in Galilee, appeared to a young teenage girl betrothed to a man named Joseph, and, twice Luke stresses to make sure that we don’t miss the miracle, she’s a virgin.

 “Now in the sixth month Gabriel, the angel, came from God’s presence to a town in Galilee, named Nazareth.
 He came to a virgin betrothed to a man named Joseph out of the House of David.
 The virgin’s name was Mary, and Gabriel came to her and said, ‘Rejoice, (This was a standard Greek greeting “chaire” which was actually a command to celebrate gladly) You’re favored!
 The Lord is with you.’
 Mary was confused.
 What kind of a greeting was this?
 The angel said to her…” Luke 1:26-29

 LORD, thanks that Luke already makes it clear that the child who will be conceived in Mary has the right legal credentials.
 He’s the Messiah.
-He’s of the House of David based on His stepfather’s lineage.
-And thanks that this precious Galilean girl was still a virgin and that four of my granddaughters who are in those challenging tween years can look to Mary as a strong example of womanhood and sexual purity.
+He’s of the House of David based on his stepfather’s lineage.
+And thanks that this precious Galilean girl was still a virgin and that four of my granddaughters who are in those challenging teen years can look to Mary as a strong example of womanhood and sexual purity.